Oliver-Sutton/prac_coursework/README.md

 ##Security
 I recommend using salt for both hashing and also using part of that salt as a key to encrypt.
 With this do not encrypt salt unless using a standard number using encrypt/decrypt without key.
-Doing this will allow you to decrypt data from an entire file without need to the key.\s\s Example(s):\s\s
+Doing this will allow you to decrypt data from an entire file without need to the key.
+Example(s):
 1. Products in a file.
 2. Entire user files for admins.
 (Using part of the salt instead of set shift number)